-This is one of two reflections given on Sunday, June 10, from members of our San Francisco and East Bay Discipleship Groups.
+This two reflections were given on Sunday, June 10, by members of our San Francisco and East Bay Discipleship Groups.
 Our Discipleship Groups are small groups that meet monthly to learn about and practice following in the way of Jesus.

 By Amy Bolaños